 Filmed during summer 2009 residency at Hallwalls, Buffalo with assistance from a grant the Mid –Atlantic Foundation for the Arts.

-This will be the CNY premiere of Erie.
+This will be the CNY premiere of both Erie and Ears, Nose and Throat.

 About the Artist